-Co-founded by Jazmin Chiodi and Alexandre Iseli, Tipperary Dance is an artist-led non-profit organisation co-founded and directed by Alexandre Iseli, a dance artist and choreographer driven by a particular vision developed over three decades of artistic practice across Europe and the world.
+Co-founded by Jazmin Chiodi and Alexandre Iseli in 2008, Tipperary Dance is an artist-led non-profit organisation led by Alexandre Iseli, a dance artist and choreographer whose artistic vision has been shaped by over three decades of creative practice across Europe and beyond.

-Tipperary Dance develops a year-round programme founded in 2008 to support artists and offer creative dance spaces for our communities.
-Our year culminates with the Tipperary Dance International Festival, which usually kicks off in the second week of October.
+Tipperary Dance’s programmes have been developped to support artists and offer creative dance spaces for our communities.
+The year culminates with Tipperary Dance International Festival, which usually kicks off in the second week of October.

-Tipperary Dance encapsulates the prolific range of activities undertaken by Alexandre Iseli and Jazmín Chiodi since 2008, when they founded Tipperary Dance Platform.
+Initially known as Tipperary Dance Platform, Tipperary Dance encapsulates the prolific range of activities undertaken by Alexandre Iseli and Jazmín Chiodi over the years.

-The rebranding, under the new direction of Alexandre Iseli, aims to enfold their decades-long experience as artists, managers and curators, while staying true to the core values that drove Tipperary Dance Platform since its inception: care, understanding, integrity, tenacity and generosity of spirit.
+The rebranding in 2022, under the new direction of Alexandre Iseli, enfolded their decades-long experience as artists, managers and curators, while staying true to the core values that drove Tipperary Dance Platform since its inception: care, understanding, integrity, tenacity and generosity of spirit.

-As an artist-led, non-profit organisation, Tipperary Dance acts as an international creative space that engages with artists and citizens while building and providing infrastructure(s) for the art form of dance.
+As an artist-led, non-profit organisation, Tipperary Dance is an international creative space that engages with artists and citizens while building and providing infrastructure(s) for the art form of dance.

-This is made possible thanks to a collaborative approach that involves a network of local, stakeholders and national and international partners that includes dance companies, independent artists, public authorities, venues, festivals and other dance organisations.
-And, of course, our audiences and participants, and all the communities we have formed throughout the years and that have made this journey possible, helping us to deliver our highest ambition: artistic excellence and social meaningfulness.
+This is made possible thanks to a collaborative approach that involves a network of local, stakeholders and national and international partners including dance companies and organisations, independent artists, public authorities, venues and festivals.
+And, of course, our audiences, participants, and communities that have made this journey possible, helping us to deliver our highest ambition: artistic excellence and social meaningfulness.

 A space to support an art form

-In the last decade, Jazmin Chiodi and Alexandre Iseli have relentlessly elaborated a space for support and encounter, centred on artists and the relevance of artists’ work.
+In over fifteen years, Jazmin Chiodi and Alexandre Iseli have relentlessly elaborated a space for support and encounter, centred on artists and the relevance of artists’ work.
 A space in which dance pieces are not an end but a mean: a media between artists, their interrogations, and the public.
 We have tried to articulate collaborative relationships where artists and Tipperary Dance work hand in hand in a supportive dialogue, to feed the pulse of a vivid community not based on products, but on life experiences, relationships, reflection and creativity.

 Tipperary Dance and its international dance festival are led and curated by artists.
-With a track record counting over two decades performing, producing and touring internationally, they are well-aware of the reality that artists experience day-to-day.
+With a track record spanning three decades performing, producing and touring internationally, they are well-aware of the reality that artists experience day-to-day.
 More than a providential infrastructure, Tipperary Dance embodies a receptive interface, a supportive environment where live interaction empowers the voice of committed people (artists, partners, communities), helps them reach out and enrich our lives.

-Since 2010, Tipperary Dance has hosted many artists in residence, providing not only a studio but also a considerate external eye on their work by means of mentoring sessions.
+Since 2010, Tipperary Dance has hosted many artists in residence, providing not only a studio but also a considerate external eye and feedback on their work.
 Masterclasses and Laboratories mentored by outstanding artists from all over Europe have fed the dance community with invaluable opportunities to experiment, receive fresh information and build up skills.
 Bursaries have facilitated the participation of artists in the Tipperary Dance International Festival.
-Fellowships have provided opportunities for a more sustained practice, symposiums have favoured cross-sector encounters with academic partners.
+Fellowships have provided opportunities for a more sustained practice, symposiums and roundtables have favoured cross-sector encounters with academic partners.
+International initiatives and exchanges have impulsed the internationalisation of the dance sector in Ireland.

 Initially known as Tipperary Dance Platform (TDP), the organisation has been renamed Tipperary Dance and incorporated as a Company Limited by Guarantee in 2022.